projectcontour/contour/changelogs/unreleased/4201-stevesloka-minor.md

 HTTPProxy.Route now has a HTTPRequestRedirectPolicy which allows for routes to specify a RequestRedirectPolicy.
 This policy will allow a redirect to be configured for a specific set of Conditions within a single route.
 The policy can be configured with a `Hostname`, `StatusCode`, `Scheme`, and `Port`.

+Additionally, Services on a Route are now optional when a request redirect is defined.